Learning Reward Functions for Robotic Manipulation by Observing Humans: Human Offline Learned Distances

 \subsection{Functional distances from observation-only data}

-We propose to learn about distances in state space by observing humans and using this prior knowledge of environment dynamics to accelerate training of RL policies on a robot manipulator.
-Specifically, our goal is to estimate \emph{functional distance} $d(s, g)$, as defined by Tian \emph{et al.} \cite{tian2021model}, between an image $s$ of the current state and a goal image $g$, where $s, g \in \mathcal{S}_r$, the set of camera observations from the robot's observation space.
+We propose to learn about distances in state space by observing humans and using this prior knowledge of environment dynamics to accelerate training of robotic manipulation policies.
+Specifically, our goal is to estimate \emph{functional distance} $d(s, g)$ ~\cite{hartikainen2020dynamical,tian2021model}, between an image $s$ of the current state and a goal image $g$, where $s, g \in \mathcal{S}_r$, the set of camera images from the robot's observation space.
 This metric should correlate with $\delta(s, g)$, the number of time steps it takes for an expert policy $\pi^*$ to reach the goal $g$ from the state $s$:

 where $p$ are the transition dynamics of the environment, modeled as a Markov Decision Process (MDP).
-The negated time difference $-\delta(s, g)$ is equal to the value function $V^*$ for an optimal policy $\pi^*$ for the reward function

-However, this is not the only reward function that can be optimized to recover $\pi^*$.
-In order to serve as a useful reward function for the task defined by $g$, the value of $d$ does not need to perfectly correlate with $\delta$; instead, pairwise rankings should be preserved for all states:
+We assume each image observation fully captures the environment state in order to unambiguously define tasks using goal images.
+The negated time difference $-\delta(s, g)$ is equal to the value function $V^*$ for an optimal policy $\pi^*$ and a reward of $-1$ per time step until the episode terminates (upon successfully reaching the goal or exceeding a time limit).
+However, this is not the only reward that can be optimized to recover $\pi^*$ (Ng \emph{et al.}~\cite{ng1999policy} discuss conditions for policy-invariant reward shaping in the general case).
+Given the original reward $r=-1$ with $V^*=-\delta$, $\pi^*$ is unchanged for the reward $r'(s_t, a_t, s_{t+1}, g) = -| d(s_{t+1},g) - d(s_t, g)|$ with $V^*=-d$ if we assume that $d(g,g)=0$, $p$ is deterministic and pairwise rankings are preserved: